Report Server Configuration Manager (Native Mode)

 Use the following step that is appropriate for your version of Microsoft Windows:

-From the Windows start screen, type Reporting and select Report Server Configuration Manager from the search results.
+From the Windows Start menu, type Reporting and select Report Server Configuration Manager from the search results.

 Select Start, point to All Programs, point to Microsoft SQL Server, and then point to Configuration Tools.